Teacher of mathematics and further mathematics: mr Mohammed al-akari

-LEAD Teacher of geography: ms deborah syme
+Teacher of geography and Lead teaching and learning coach: ms deborah syme

 Deborah is a highly experienced teacher of Geography, a Head of Department for 10 years in different London schools, and was most recently a Head of 6th form at Skinners' Academy.
 Deborah studied Geography at Cambridge University , and has particular interests in Medical Geography, development and hazards.
 Deborah has set up and run the Duke of Edinburgh award, run cookery classes, charity micro-business challenges and celebrations of diversity.

 Deborah has a Masters in Educational Change Management from St Mary's University and is currently studying with Teach First, as she is passionate about improving attainment and ensuring equity in education.